Working in Queensland – Subclass 489 & 190 Visas

 - Have sufficient funds to continue to support your life and dependents in Queensland long term

 - Demonstrate your commitment to long-term settlement in Queensland including living and working in Queensland for at least two years after your visa is granted

 - Have an occupation on this QSOL that is open for subclass 190 nomination

-- Provide evidence you are living in Queensland and have been working in your nominated occupation for the same employer full time for the previous 12 months before you apply to BSMQ
+- Provide evidence you are living in Queensland and have been working in your nominated occupation full time for the previous six months before you apply to BSMQ

 - For Subclass 489 visa